The Dangers Of Mindfulness

 As for finding meditation helpful or still helpful.

-There were many times I had experiences that would happened spontaneously, despite Tibetan Buddhism and lamas.
-In other words, it would happen, that my own natural compassion and joy would break through the rituals and mind-numbing control of the lamas, when I would find myself in a very natural state of openness, without the overlay of Lamaism and all its concepts, dogma and rituals; something universal that we all have, despite religion and gurus.
-A natural joy and openness to the world, whether we call it an experience of God, or the divine, or don’t label it at all, which I find is always best, because once we label it as ‘this or that,’ it is gone.
-Then we spend all our time trying to capture “this thing again” and that is how unscrupulous groups and cults and ‘secular spirituality world citizen movements can capture us: with this desire to repeat our experiences.
+There were many times, that my own natural compassion and joy would break through the rituals and mind-numbing control of the lamas, where I would find myself in a very natural state of openness, without the overlay of Lamaism and all its concepts, dogma and rituals; something universal that we all have access to, despite religion and gurus.
+A natural joy and openness to the world, whether we call it an experience of God, or the divine, or don’t label it at all, which I find is always best.
+Because once we label it as ‘this or that,’ it is gone.
+Then we spend all our time trying to capture “this thing again” and that is how unscrupulous groups and cults can capture us: with this desire to repeat our experiences.
 Mindfulness becomes just another addiction, that soon has us hanging out with other addicts of mindfulness, all trying to recreate certain states of mind.

-Enlightenment, I learned, was not profound, but simple, something we all experience, particularly as children, before we labelled things, whether it is following the breath to relax ( done for a short while, and NOT in groups) , or listening to the wind in the trees, watching dogs at play, listening to a great piece of classical music, watching the clouds, being woken up by a bird’s song, anything that connects us back to being present and natural which connects us with something profound, because it is so simple, and the simple is what is now profound, for me.
+Enlightenment, I learned, was not profound, but simple, something we all experience, particularly as children, before we labelled things, whether it is following the breath to relax ( done for a short while, and NOT in groups) , or listening to the wind in the trees, watching dogs at play, listening to a great piece of classical music, watching the clouds in the sky, being woken up by a bird’s song; anything that connects us back to being present and natural which connects us with something profound, because it is so simple, and the simple is what is now profound, for me.